 CR6 to CR2: Toggle Function Enable.
-This function allows the user to toggle the output between two codes loaded to the A and B register for each DAC.
-Control register bits CR6 to CR2 are used to enable individual groups of eight channels for operation in toggle mode.
+This function allows the user to toggle the output between two codes loaded to the A and B registers for each DAC.
+Control Register Bits CR6 to CR2 are used to enable individual groups of eight channels for operation in toggle mode.
 A Logic 1 written to any bit enables a group of channels; a Logic 0 disables a group.
 LDAC is used to toggle between the two registers.
-Table 17 shows the decoding for toggle mode operation.
-For example, CR6 controls group w, which contains channels 32 to 39, CR6 = 1 enables these channels.
+Table 16 shows the decoding for toggle mode operation.
+For example, CR6 controls Group w, which contains Channel 32 to Channel 39, CR6 = 1 enables these channels.